 Shaped Kanban embraces the difficulty and makes coordination sustainable through basic practices:

 Cross-domain project leadership is required, not optional.
-Scrum’s Product Owner model often scopes ownership to a single team or domain.
-This creates coordination failures when work crosses technical layers or business domains.
+Scrum’s Product Owner model often scopes ownership to a single team or domain, creating coordination failures when work crosses technical layers or business domains.
 You need someone with authority and understanding across the entire initiative (call them project manager, business analyst, or product owner, but they must extend beyond a single team).
 They facilitate shaping, coordinate dependencies, track circuit breakers across all involved teams, and make decisive calls when tradeoffs emerge.
 Without this cross-domain view and authority, coordination devolves into negotiation between siloed Product Owners who lack context on the whole.

 Tech leads must have capacity for collaboration, not just individual contribution.
 Tech leads cannot overcommit as individual contributors and still participate effectively in cross-domain shaping.
 They need time to collaborate on work definition, ensure quality through XP principles, and conduct meaningful code reviews.